blbrodie/blbrodie.github.io/_drafts/makefiles.md

 newer than the timestamp of the prerequisites, is also only meaningful when the target name has a one-to-one correspondence with files.

-This is the point at which one realizes what `Make` is all about, and without some further prodding, it is easy to mistakenly believe that it may *not* be relevant to *your* set of problems or *your* language tools - but this is the naive fog of mis-perceptions clouding judgment - we will get to the good stuff soon enough.
+This is the point at which one realizes what `make` is all about, and without some further prodding, it is easy to mistakenly believe that it may *not* be relevant to *your* set of problems or *your* language tools - but this is the naive fog of mis-perceptions clouding judgment - we will get to the good stuff soon enough.